Nurse Love Syndrome: Release

 A new game in the same series, Hakuisei Aijō Izonshō (白衣性愛情依存症), was released on PlayStation Vita on April 30, 2015, with a new cast of characters and art design.
 It was subsequently released for Microsoft Windows on December 25, 2015, and for Nintendo Switch on May 24, 2018.

 Hakuisei Aijō Izonshō was in 2016 released in English and Chinese for Windows, and the following year on PlayStation Vita under the title Nurse Love Addiction, localizing the "White Robe" part of the series title to "Nurse", likely due to non-Japanese nurse uniform colors no longer being exclusively of white coloring.

+Titled Nurse Love Obsession, a physical version containing both Nurse Love Syndrome and Nurse Love Addiction was published by Limited Run Games for the Nintendo Switch.

+Reception

+In a review for Digitally Downloaded, Matt S. said that Nurse Love Addiction "[represented] some of the sharpest, most subtle writing that [he'd] come across within the visual novel medium," but called its gameplay "primitive" due to the lack of a flowchart mechanic.
+Across two "playtests" of Nurse Love Syndrome for Silliconera, Alistair Wong considered the details of nurse life and writing quality in the game's common route to be "enthralling" but the romance routes to be a "mixed bag."